nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing an applicant of a listing: `edit_app`

-Edits the name of an applicant in a specified listing.
+You can edit the name of an applicant in a specified listing.

 ✏️ **Format:** `edit_app INDEX id/APPLICANT a/APPLICANT`